It was thought though however for many years that this

 also charge 12v, 24v, 36v, or 48v as well.
 About 100 UK Pounds.
 So I bought 3.

-the day, say at tea time while you check your email, is both advantageous to the
+during the day, say 5PM while you check your email, is both advantageous to the

-user (actually its invaluable!) since you go out again "topped up" and ready for
+user (its invaluable since you go out again "topped up" and ready for

-anything the world may throw at you and makes your batteries last longer due to
+anything the world may throw at you) and it makes your batteries last longer due to

 a lower average depth of discharge.

-higher) is perfectly within the batteries specifications and capability.
+higher) opportunistically as often as you get chance is perfectly within the batteries specifications and capability

 (sometimes) are